hl7au/au-fhir-core/input/intro-notes/StructureDefinition-au-core-diagnosticresult-path-intro.md

 ### Profile specific implementation guidance
 {% include observation_diagnostics_guidance.md -%}
-- The AU Core Pathology Result Observation is used to represent the result of a pathology test.
-It is not intended to be used for non-pathology diagnostic results.
-To represent the result of a non-pathology diagnostic test, see the [AU Core Diagnostic Result Observation](StructureDefinition-au-core-diagnosticresult.html) profile.
+- To represent the result of a specialist or other diagnostic (non imaging or pathology) test, see the [AU Core Diagnostic Result Observation](StructureDefinition-au-core-diagnosticresult.html) profile.